Durham Community Collaborative

 The Wake Community Collaborative uses a subcommittee structure to complete its work.
 Each subcommittee is comprised of members of the Collaborative and volunteers of the Wake County Community, including family members, community stakeholders such as businesspersons, civic groups, faith community, and agency representatives.
-Collaborative members attend monthly meetings on the first Tuesday of each month from 10:00am-noon at the Alliance Wake community office.
+Collaborative members attend monthly meetings on the first Tuesday of each month from 10:00am-noon at 3000 Highwoods Boulevard, Suite 310 in Raleigh.

-If you are interested in joining the Wake County Community Collaborative or attending a meeting you may contact Clarette Glenn at [email protected] or (919) 651-8704.
+If you are interested in joining the Wake County Community Collaborative or attending a meeting you may contact Margaret Soler at [email protected] or 919-651-8654.

 Cumberland Community Collaborative

 The Cumberland County Community Collaborative includes the key stakeholders involved in services to children and their families, including but not limited to the human services agencies, providers, schools, the military, advocacy groups, juvenile justice, court system, health department, businesses, law enforcement, faith based representatives, non-profit agencies as well as families and youth.
 The group has evolved into the hub of community initiatives to identify and address gaps, needs and barriers to services and supports for children and families.
-Through effective, integrated partnerships involving multiple agencies, providers, consumers and other entities, the Collaborative has supported, the Collaborative has supported the development of new programs and supports that are culturally, strengths based and child/family centered.
+Through effective, integrated partnerships involving multiple agencies, providers, individuals and other entities, the Collaborative has supported the development of new programs and supports that are culturally sensitive, strengths based and child/family centered.
 Parents and natural supports have key roles in sustaining these resources and suggesting changes as needed to help all children reach their highest potential.

 Johnston Collaborative for Families, Youth and Children

 In Johnston County, the Collaborative for Families, Youth and Children is a network of community partners, providers, individuals and community organizations collaborating to ensure an effective and supportive system for all children and families.
-Members work together to identify areas of interest and concern for consumers, families, and local agencies by identifying service and support gaps and finding solutions together to fill them.
+Members work together to identify areas of interest and concern for individuals, families and local agencies by identifying service and support gaps and finding solutions together to fill them.